 Will you join in?

-Would you like to put pen to paper more and get nice letters in the post too?
-It surely has to beat a quick email or text, doesn’t it?
+Would you like to put pen to paper more and get friendly letters in the post too?
+It surely has to beat a quick email or text.

 Or maybe just a little letter to say thank you to a local service or shop?
 Make someone smile with a letter.
 It might not be as instant as a Facebook message but it is so much more personal.